Govindarajan-D/AzureDoc-Generator/README.md

 ## Features

-The program is work in progress.
-It generates DOCX file but needs more formatting
+It generates DOCX file.
+To format the output, you can modify the CSS present within the style.conf file.

 ## Usage
 You need to install DocumentFormat.OpenXML before using this program.